- Blog

 Grades are often considered the single most important factor in college admissions decisions.
 But how do colleges compare students who come from such different high schools?
 You probably know your grade point average (GPA); it’s usually printed on your transcript.
 But what will that number mean to colleges?
 And what does it mean for a GPA to be weighted or unweighted?

-What is an Unweighted GPA in High School?
+What Is an Unweighted GPA in High School?

 An unweighted GPA is simple to calculate.
 Each final course grade that you receive (from F to A) corresponds to a grade point out of 4.0, as shown in the table below: